Harpal2000/Harpal2000/README.md

 <h5>
  👋 Hello, I'm Harpal Singh, a final year B.Tech CSE student at Amritsar Group of Colleges.
 Welcome to my GitHub profile!

-💻 I'm passionate about web development and have honed my skills in HTML, CSS, Bootstrap 5, JavaScript, AJAX, jQuery, PHP, Node.js, and MySQL.
+💻 I'm passionate about web development and have honed my skills in HTML, CSS, Bootstrap 5, JavaScript, AJAX, jQuery, React.js, Node.js, and MySQL.
 With a strong foundation in these technologies, I strive to create dynamic and responsive web applications.

 🌟 Throughout my academic journey, I've gained hands-on experience working on various projects, both individually and collaboratively.
 These experiences have allowed me to develop a deep understanding of software development principles, as well as enhance my problem-solving and analytical skills.